sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 That means that any piece of code that has a mutex can be transformed into a queued model.
 This idea applied to the registry example from above leads to this:

-{% include code.md name='05-registry-1' caption='registry with queue' %}
+{% include code.md name='05-registry-1' caption='Registry with queue' %}

 Given that there is a serial queue `_q` with an `async` function which executes the passed item and it uses the same calling conventions as `std::async`.
 Hereby with the difference that it guarantees that the next item being processed in that queue doesn't start until the previous one is completed.
 Then one can rewrite the `set` string function to be executed with `_q.async`.
 As well one can rewrite the `get` string operation.
 But here the difference is, that one needs the result back out, paired with that particular `get`.
 It is realized here with a future.
 (Futures will be covered later in more detail.)
 So the result of the `get` function, e.g. with a continuation, can be used whenever the `key` is hashed and and the lookup in the hash is completed.

-{% include code.md name='05-registry-2' caption='Enhanced Registry with Queue' %}
+{% include code.md name='05-registry-2' caption='Enhanced registry with queue' %}

 Why is it important to understand this concept?
 Because at any place with a mutex in the code one can always make this transformation.
 One can always transform it into a serialized queue model.
 And this means that within the serialized queue model anytime somebody can come along and calls `set`, regardless of the amount of work that `set` takes, the time it takes for `set` to return back to the caller itself constant.
 This means as well that one can add something like an arbitrary `set`, e.g a whole vector of key value pairs.
 And to the caller this `set` will take just as much time as the previous `set`.
 It's a non blocking operation with an upper bound of overhead.

-### Definition of _raw threads_
+### Problems of _raw threads_

 A _thread_ is a execution environment consisting of a stack and processor state running in parallel to other threads.
 A _task_ is a unit of work, often a function, to be executed on a thread.

-### Problems of _raw threads_

-Another common scenario is that increased work within an application is outsourced to a spawned background thread with the intent that the available CPU cores are better utililized.
+Another common scenario is that increased work within an application is outsourced to a spawned background thread with the intent that the available CPU cores are better utilized.

-{% include figure.md name='05-background_thread' caption='Background Thread executing Tasks' %}
+{% include figure.md name='05-background_thread' caption='Background thread executing tasks' %}

 Since this is recognized as a successful idiom to solve performance problems of an application, it becomes easily the default way to solve such issues.

-{% include code.md name='05-background_worker' caption='Simplified Background Worker' %}
+{% include code.md name='05-background_worker' caption='Simple background worker' %}

 Over time the application gets enhanced with more modules and plugins.
 When now for each of these the same idea was applied then the complete application uses a huge number threads.
 An over subscription of threads is then easily the case.
 That means that more threads are used than CPU cores are available.
 So the kernel of the operating system has to constantly switch the threads between the available cores to prevent starvation of single threads.